 Built to Hold—Not Scale

-It was built to hold—to hold complexity, sensitivity, frustration, contradiction.
+It’s built to hold—complexity, sensitivity, frustration, contradiction.

 To hold the clients who’ve never quite felt heard in traditional salons.